|

 Get it on video

-Cameras are everywhere these days, as are cell phones with ever-improving photo and video capabilities.
-The "best camera" is always the one you have on hand, so make it a good one.
-Phone cameras are excellent (and handy), but DashCams, HelmetCams, SecurityCams and even SpyCams capture quality video in ways a handheld camera might not.
-With a little ingenuity, these dedicated cams can be automated to various degrees, too.
+Cameras are everywhere these days, as are cell phones, with ever-improving photo and video capabilities.
+The "best camera" is the one you happen to have on hand, so make it a good one.
+Phone cameras are excellent (and handy), but DashCams, HelmetCams, SecurityCams and even SpyCams capture video in ways a handheld might not.
+With a little ingenuity, these dedicated cameras can be automated to various degrees, too.

 Broadcast quality parameters

 As used here, minimum broadcast quality means 1080p (1920 by 1080) at 30 frames per second (fps).
-Technically, lowest acceptable is 720p.
-Naturally, 4K is better, as is 60fps, but file size and storage is another consideration and 1080p/30fps in H.264 format is something of a sweet spot for us rank amateurs.
+Technically, lowest acceptable is 720p, and of course 4K/60fps is much better, but file size and storage is another consideration and 1080p/30fps in H.264 format is something of a sweet spot for us rank amateurs.

 Getting started